Tooblippe/waterfall-chart/README.md

 # waterfall.py

 Simple function that implements a waterfall chart in python.
-I have not relay been able to find any decent implementation of a waterfall chart online and implementing it in Excel is neither trivial or pretty
+I have not  been able to find any decent implementation of a waterfall chart online and implementing it in Excel is neither trivial nor pretty.

 #usage
 This implementation is still very basic as I needed it fairly quickly

-The file format currently is very simple.
+Ir reads an Excel file into a pandas dataframe.
+YOu can obviously hard code your data.The file format currently is very simple.
 Some of the axis names and chart heading is still hard coded.

 Item  | Value
 -----  |  ------